sonicbikes/sonic-bike-init/README.md

 Sonic Bike Init
 ============================

 Scripts used to startup the sonic bike system.
-There are five seperate elements that need to be installed/configured in order to get the system up and running on a Raspberry PI V2 Model B and/or a Beagleboard xM.
+There are four seperate elements that need to be installed/configured in order to get the system up and running on a Raspberry PI V2 Model B and/or a Beagleboard xM.

 A. The Hardware. <br />
 B. Operating system. <br />